Codes4Fun/starweb/README.md

   - [Firefox MozVR]
   - [Chromium WebVR] (geolocation service broken)

-It should also work with Google Cardboard, it has been tested on Firefox Mobile without WebVR.
+It should also work with Google Cardboard with WebVR browser but that is untested, but it has been tested on Mobile Chrome and Firefox browsers without WebVR, but there may still be issues with that.

-Give it a Try! http://codes4fun.github.io/starweb/
+Give it a Try! (maybe read usage instructions below) http://codes4fun.github.io/starweb/

 [stardroid] is the project for the [Sky Map] android app, written in Java with the Android SDK.